 Gluten-Free Local Restaurants in Gettysburg and Adams County:

-- Mom’s Coffee Pot – A breakfast and brunch coffee shop with soups, sandwiches, and gluten-free delicacies
+- Mom’s Coffee Pot (NOW CLOSED)– A breakfast and brunch coffee shop with soups, sandwiches, and gluten-free delicacies

 - Dobbin House Tavern – While they don’t specifically list gluten-free items, they have a large assortment of gluten-friendly items on their menu.
 Vegetarian entree’s and some great meaty dishes.
 We have not eaten here yet, but it is in our itinerary.